cloudcell/fuzztest/README.md

 # fuzztest

 ### Purpose
 To isolate errors through identifying groups of parameter combinations that cause them.

 ### What the Package Does
 Tests all possible combinations of argument values for any function to produce test statistics and graphs to help identify and fix defects faster than by using more traditional approaches.
 The key feature of the package is its ability to present multiple test results in a very compact form.

 ### Alternative Use
-**_Automatically_** create unit tests: simply compare saved "reference" results against the ongoing development results.
-For now, one can check them by loading data files with test results and checking whether results are identical.
+Every run **_automatically_ creates data for unit testing.** Simply compare saved "reference" results against the ongoing development results.
+For now, one can check them by loading data files with test results and checking whether exit status is identical for all combinations of input parameters.
 (Timestamped data is saved in a current work directory after every test.)

 ### Roadmap
-1. To save a function output value along with an exit status ("PASS/FAIL") for use in unit tests and enable automatic comparison and visualization of current test results against reference results.
+1. To save a function output value along with an exit status ("PASS/FAIL") for use in unit tests
+2. To enable automatic comparison and visualization of a current test against saved reference data.
 2. To report "incremental" "PASS/FAIL" i.e. only differences between the current test and previously recorded reference data.
 3. To enable saving test log in a separate log file.

 ***